 - Amount: $30,000

-Google is a company that has built its empire with the help of extremely innovative individuals.
+Google is a company that has built its empire with the help of extremely innovative individuals, so it’s no surprise they have scholarships for high school juniors (and other students).
 The Doodle 4 Google contest, created in 2008, takes place each year.
-Google invites students K-12 to create a Google doodle to feature on the Google web page for a day.
-Google also grants winners a $30,000 college scholarship and some pretty fabulous prizes.
-For instance, a computer and a trip to Google to meet the doodlers.
-Google also gives the winner’s current school a $50,000 education grant.
+The company invites students K-12 to create a Google doodle to feature on the Google web page for a day and the winner will receive a $30,000 college scholarship!
+And there’s more: the winner’s current school will receive a $50,000 technology grant

 - Amount: $1,000